code-hartle-tech/ansible-razerblade/README.md

 ![Cursor Terminals](./assets/Cyberfunk77.gif)

 Welcome to the Ansible Setup Project!
-This project is designed to automate the setup of various applications and configurations on Debian-based systems using Ansible.
+This project is designed to automate the setup of various applications and configurations on Debian-based systems, specifically tailored for a 2019 Advanced Razer Blade laptop. 💻  This playbook aims to provide a smooth and efficient way to configure your system with a focus on productivity, customization, and a touch of style. ✨

 ## 📂 Project Structure

 ```plaintext
 .